Loading Events

 Get comfy for our new series titled Digital Stories to hear insights and stories from artists and locals who have a connection to Blacktown, and the surrounding areas.

-For our second edition we are joined by Justine Youssef and her mother Siham Chamoun to dive deep into their project Daaya School and Kitchen – a cooking school devoted to reviving ancestral recipes that are being lost with displacement.
+For our first edition we are joined by Justine Youssef and her mother Siham Chamoun to dive deep into their project Dayaa School and Kitchen – a cooking school devoted to reviving ancestral recipes that are being lost with displacement.
 Siham and Justine talk to us about their family recipes, their ingredients, and the memories they sustain.

 Bio